codewithnick/instagrambot/README.md

 the bot will first find potential users ,these users will be the users which have been interacting with similar pages to your niche so they have a higher chance of following you. then the bot runs algorithms to decide what kind of interaction will be best for the user .interaction may include (liking the users post, commenting on their post and messaging them directly to follow you). this process runs every hour thus driving a huge amount of traffic to your account.

-## how many impressions do I get per day after using this bot?
+# how many impressions do I get per day after using this bot?

-the bot will on average message 2 people per hour, like 10 posts of 7 users per hour, comment on 3 posts per hour (these variables can be changed if you want, but these limits are applied to stop your account from getting banned)
+the bot will on average message 2 people per hour, like 10 posts of 7 users per hour, comment on 3 posts per hour that will be (2+7+3)* 18 hours -> i.e. 216 impressions atleast per day on average.this is the least number and atleast 216 people can be driven to your account in a span of a week through the bots one day of work.
+(these variables vary, but these limits are applied to stop your account from getting banned from excess usage.)

+# is using bots illegal and can get you banned on instagram?

+you may have probably heard about services which guarantee you a number of followers. never opt for them

 # disclamer